 My grade point average is below the required 2.7.
 Is it okay to apply?

 If your GPA is within a reasonable range of the 2.7 requirement, go ahead and apply.
-If you are chosen to be an ambassador, your status will be reassessed once the spring semester grades come out.
-If at that time your GPA does not meet the requirement, your status will remain on hold and can be evaluated again after the fall 2018 semester.
+If you are chosen to be an ambassador, your status will be reassessed once the spring semester grades are available.
+If at that time your GPA does not meet the requirement, your status will remain on hold and can be evaluated again after the fall 2019 semester.

 What criteria does the selection committee consider when choosing student ambassadors?

 - Academic strength: Students who can take on the ambassador responsibilities without affecting their academic standing.

 - Involvement in department/college/university activities: We are looking for students who are engaged in the university in some way (clubs, community service, etc.) and who demonstrate a desire to improve the recruitment and retention of College of Arts and Sciences students at WSU.

 - Ability to write well as evidenced by the application.

 - Ability to communicate and work well with others.

 - Personality: The ability to connect with others.
 Not every ambassador has the same personality traits and strengths – and that’s okay!

 - Diversity: We are looking for representation across our academic majors, and we consider age/class, race/ethnicity/culture, transfer/high school, resident/non-resident backgrounds as well.